 Data Subject - The person to whom the data relates.

-Data Controller - The person or organisation responsible for ensuring that the requirements of the Data Protection Act are complied with.
+Data Controller - The person or organisation responsible for ensuring that the requirements of the GDP Regulation are complied with.

 JISC – Joint Information Systems Council